Governance and Finance

 Paula is currently the Senior Strategy Planning Manager at ActionAid UK.
 She has over fifteen years’ human resource, organisational development and change management experience career in the private sector (financial services, media, law), and she moved to ActionAid UK in 2009 in order to realise a long-held ambition to work in the international development arena.
 She has been seconded to the position of Senior Strategy Planning Manager whose role it is to review the 2005–2011 strategy and develop the new 5 UK year strategy.
 At university, Paula completed a Master’s in International Political Economy and has experience of being a Trustee on two Boards: on a Board of Trustees for TradeAid New Zealand, responsible for the HR and Education portfolio, and currently on a Board of Directors of Republic, a campaigning organisation with special portfolio for Strategy and Planning.

-Nick was most recently the Head of Volunteering at VSO International.
-Previously he has held the positions of International Recruitment Manager, Director of UK Volunteer Recruitment and Deputy Director of VSO Canada and has also worked in VSO’s programme in Eritrea.
-Before joining VSO, Nick worked in the Health and Education Management spheres.
+Nick is an interim management professional with experience to Executive Director level.
+He has worked for nearly 20 years in International Development with a particular specialisation in Volunteering for Development having worked as Head of Volunteering at VSO International, Director of UK Volunteer Recruitment and Deputy Director of VSO Canada.
+He also worked in VSO’s programme in Eritrea.
+Before moving into the sector, Nick worked in the Health and Education Management spheres.
 He holds a degree in Biomedical Sciences from King’s College, London where he also studied Dentistry.

 Jacquie is the Director of Organisational Development and People at CAFOD.
 Her early and varied career included training as a teacher, packing humbugs in a Blackpool rock factory (summer time only!) and working in a South Yorkshire benefit office during the 1884–85 miners’ strike.
 She has worked in the field of organisational development for over twenty years, much of which has been spent in the private sector as a Change Management consultant.
 Before joining CAFOD in November 2010, she worked in the Cabinet Office helping to develop a framework for improving capability, performance and collaboration across the 20+ departmental HR functions within the Civil Service.
 She is a chartered Fellow of the Chartered Institute for Personnel and Development and is involved in a number of HR networks.